microsoft/CLRInstrumentationEngine/docs/getting_started.md

 See [Environment Variables](environment_variables.md) for more details on configuring your environment.

+See [App Service](scenarios/azureappservice.md) for details on leveraging the Clr InstrumentationEngine preinstalled site extension.

 Make sure to include this environment variable if you are testing unsigned debug builds of your Instrumentation Method.

 `MicrosoftInstrumentationEngine_DisableCodeSignatureValidation = 1`

 ### How do I write an Instrumentation Method?

-A simple example of an InstrumentationMethod can be found in [InstrumentationMethod.cpp](../tests/InstrEngineTests/NaglerInstrumentationMethod/InstrumentationMethod.cpp).
+A simple example of an InstrumentationMethod can be found in [NaglerInstrumentationMethod.cpp](../tests/InstrEngineTests/NaglerInstrumentationMethod/NaglerInstrumentationMethod.cpp).

 ### How do I provide my Instrumentation Method to the CLR Instrumentation Engine?